hridesh/hridesh.github.io/about.md

 and led TADS ([Theoretical and Applied Data Science](https://tads.research.iastate.edu)), a cross-campus transdisciplinary research initiative of faculty and students interested in foundations and applications of Data Science.
-After this, he served as the Department Chair of Computer Science from 2019-2023, where he oversaw a significant growth period in both students, faculty, staff, and research funding.
+After this, he is serving as the Department Chair of Computer Science since 2019, where he oversaw a significant growth period in both students, faculty, staff, and research funding.
 During his tenure as Department Chair, Dr. Rajan led the effort in diversity and inclusion leading to departmental broadening participation in computing plan and a 45% increase in female